Fix it fast

 Manual checksum validation

-Get the expected integrity and tarball URL:npm view <pkg>@<version> dist.integrity dist.tarball
+Get the expected integrity and tarball URL from the active registry:npm view <pkg>@<version> dist.integrity dist.tarball

 Download the tarball and compute SHA-512:curl -L <tarball-url> -o pkg.tgz && openssl dgst -sha512 -binary pkg.tgz | openssl base64 -A